-Over the years, the Philippine merchant fleet's participation in international shipping slowed down as the number of ships under the country's ship registry dropped significantly.
-Despite its modest national merchant fleet, the country holds on to that aspiration of becoming one of the world's leading ship registries and actively participates in moving global trade and conveying passengers and tourists.
+In recent years, the contribution of the country's merchant fleet to international shipping has diminished due to a significant decline in the number of ships registered under the Philippine flag.
+Despite its weakening merchant fleet, the country aspires to become one of the world's leading ship registries that actively participates in the movement of goods and carriage of passengers catering to global trade.
 It is for this reason the Philippines remains steadfast in fulfilling its commitment as a member of the International Maritime Organization (IMO) actively contributing to the formulation and implementation of the global maritime regulatory framework for international shipping.
-The Philippines has been a member of the IMO Council Category C since 1997.
-It is host to the IMO Regional Presence for Technical Cooperation in East Asia when it was established in 2003.
+The Philippines has been a member of the IMO Council under Category C since 1997 and home to the IMO Regional Presence for Technical Cooperation in East Asia since its establishment in 2003.

-The country possesses the potential attributes of running a ship registry such as legal framework, regulatory authority, international recognition, and seafarer certification, with a strategic geographical location, and huge human resources with natural affinity to the sea.
+With its strategic geographical location and huge human resources, the country possesses the potential attributes of running a ship registry such as legal framework, regulatory authority, international recognition, and seafarer certification.

 The Philippines' archipelagic structure opens a wide range of opportunities offered by the increased attention to promoting the blue economy in the country.
 Maritime transport, either in domestic or international trade, is an important component of the blue economy and serves as foundation to sustainable development.
-The development of the blue economy for an archipelago like the Philippines is aligned to the works in achieving the targets set under the UN Sustainable Development Goals (SDGs).
+The development of the blue economy for an archipelago like the Philippines is aligned to the works in achieving the targets set under the United Nations Sustainable Development Goals (UN-SDGs).
 The 17 SDGs sum up its objective of transforming the world so that no one will be left behind; this UN goal is analogous to the Philippine national aspiration of social inclusivity.